 I asked the Alamo guy if I could get billed the weekly rate instead of the daily rate for the additional three days.
 He said 'No sir'.
 I asked him if the daily rate was negotiable.
 He said 'No sir'.
 I see on the rental agreement that I can extend the rental up to 28 days so I asked him if I could extend the rental by a week at the $143.10 base weekly rate.
 He said 'Yes Sir'.
 Cool.
 I asked him if I extended my rental by a week but turned the car in four days early would I still get the weekly rate.
 He said 'No sir, you have to keep the car at least five additional days to qualify for the weekly rate'.
 Okay, Gotcha.
 Extend by rental by a week at the weekly rate which he did.

 Bottom line is by reading the rental agreement and asking the right questions I was able to save about 150 buck by merely keeping the car an additional two days.
 I don't understand the logic of the Alamo policy but hey whatever saves me money.
 I actually enjoyed the car so much that I kept it for the full seven day week.
 It was like pennies from heaven.

-EL SALVADOR, SOUTH CAROLINA -- The cars are old and not maintained besides the prices are high once you get down there they want to add some insurances besides the require one for very high prices.
+EL SALVADOR, SOUTH CAROLINA -- The cars are old and not maintained.
+Besides, the prices are high.
+Once you get down there they want to add some insurances besides the require one for very high prices.
 Besides, in my case the phone they rented me never work causing frustration and by not knowing the country, it was very difficult to contact anybody or go buy a new one which I end up doing the next day.
 However, after reporting it the credit was never issue even after calling weeks later and leaving messages two month later and no credit back.
-It's ridiculous in the way this company just steasl the money from us.
+It's ridiculous in the way this company just steals the money from us.
 Bad one.